 Votes and Referenda

-9.1 To exercise their right to a proxy vote a Member must provide the Secretary with a signed note to that effect, at or before an assembly, naming the Member who they wish to vote on their behalf.
+10.1 To exercise their right to a proxy vote a Member must notify the Secretary or President in writing, before five minutes after the start time of the Assembly or during the Assembly in the event that a member must leave the GA prematurely, naming the Member whom they wish to vote on their behalf.

 Events and Activities

-10.2 The EC shall arrange for termly Guest Nights, the cost of which shall be subsidized up to £500 per Guest Night to be paid from MCR funds.
+11.2 The EC shall arrange for termly Guest Nights, the cost of which shall be subsidised up to £750 per Guest Night to be paid from MCR funds.

-10.3 The EC shall arrange an annual exchange with Trinity College Dublin (TCD), the cost of which shall be subsidized up to £1000 from MCR funds.
+11.3 The EC shall arrange an annual exchange with Trinity College Dublin (TCD), the cost of which shall be subsidised up to £1300 from MCR funds.
 Only Oriel graduate students or fourth-year undergraduates shall be eligible for the TCD exchange.

 The old MCR Constitution and Standing Orders may be found here.